phil294/universal-video-hotkeys/README.md

 ### Configuration

-- Click the extension icon in your browser toolbar to toggle the extension on/off
+- Click the extension icon in your browser toolbar to:
+  - Toggle the extension on/off
+  - Enable "Always enable sound" (unmutes and maximizes volume on video change)
-- The popup also shows all available keyboard shortcuts
+  - View all available keyboard shortcuts

 ## Code Quality